Back

 Oral suspension

-White or off-white viscous suspension.
+White or almost white viscous suspension.

 1. Therapeutic indications